MaciejRudnickiPL/GizyImgChanger/README.md

 # GizyImgChanger
-Changes images between new and old versions.
+Changes images between new and old versions with full screen preview.

 ## Getting Started